bonevbs/bonevbs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a ML/AI Engineer at NVIDIA working on Machine Learning and Numerical Algorithms.
-The prospect of applying mathematics, algorithms and physics to tackle the great challenges facing us today is what gets me out of bed everyday.
+I am a Research Scientist at NVIDIA working on Machine Learning and Numerical Algorithms.
+Applying mathematics and algorithms to tackle great challenges is what gets me out of bed everyday.

 I earned my [Ph.D. in Applied Mathematics](/files/thesis_compressed.pdf) from [EPFL](https://www.epfl.ch) under the supervision of [Prof. Jan S. Hesthaven](https://www.epfl.ch/labs/mcss/members/hesthaven/).
 Prior to that, I have obtained degrees in both Physics and in Aerospace Engineering.
 My [academic research](/research) focuses on computational methods for scientific applications.
 Check out [publications](/publications) and [software](/software) for more.